wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 ![Figure-9](images/draft4/edp_rt_13.png "Downloading the application")

-Before running the application, you need to install the following  application required libraries via the ```pip install``` command
+Before running the application, you need to install the following required libraries via the ```pip install``` command in your EC2 instance:
 - [requests](https://pypi.org/project/requests/) library
 - [websocket-client](https://pypi.org/project/websocket-client/) library

 ```
-$>pip install requests websocket-client
+$>sudo pip install requests websocket-client
 ```

+*Note:* Please refer to the [pip installation guide page](https://pip.pypa.io/en/stable/installing/) if your EC2 instance does not have the [pip tool](https://pypi.org/project/pip/) installed.

 ### Running the example